hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 #### Request Params

 ```
-"conversation_id": "<Conversation id of the user>",
+"conversation_no": "<Conversation no of the chat for the user>",
 "user_name": "<haptik user name>",
 "business_id": <business_id>,
 "limit": "<number of messages>"(optional)